- Boat Trips

 - When you enter the country, you will have to declare all organic food (including fruits and veggies), and any equipment that has come into contact with the outdoors (like shoes that might have dirt on them).
 They are dead serious about this and will check closely.

 - And there are very serious fines or even jail time if you lie or don’t comply (also being banned from the country).
 Pre-packaged food should be okay, but worth declaring and letting them tell you.
+My friend almost was barred from entering because he forgot about a banana in his bag.

 - Clean ALL dirt off shoes and equipment before your arrival to NZ to comply with their biosecurity regulations.
 Seriously.
 Mine were okay because I had, but they hassled my friend and made him clean his tennis shoes that were in his suitcase in some special machine while they watched.